davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 The competence difference between type I and II errors must not be too extreme. @kirstein2006 p11 demonstrates that a probability of a correct decision which is greater than 0.5 is neither sufficient, nor necessary for the jury decision to have higher quality than an individual decision.

-@list2004 List derives a more generalised version of the CJT that reinforces the importance of the absolute margin p(H|E) vs p(~H|E) but that this also depends on the prior p(H).
+@list2004 derives a more generalised version of the CJT that reinforces the importance of the absolute margin p(H|E) vs p(~H|E) but that this also depends on the prior p(H).
 The significance of the absolute margin can be reduced if the assumption of symmetric jurior competence is relaxed.

 @baker1976's original proof required **Voter Homogeneity** - that voters had the same competence as each other.
 This rather strict and empricially implausible requirement has since been relaxed in a number of ways.  @grofman1978 (p3) generalized the Condorcet Jury Theorem for normally distributed voter competence rather than voter homogeneity. @owen1989 later generalized the Theorem for distribution free results (except for knife edges when voter competence was very close to random).
 As long as _average_ voter competence is better than random, CJT is still valid.